Neural Generalization of Multiple Kernel Learning: Proposed Model

-We train all the parameters of NGMKL including $W_1,...,W_L$ and $\gamma_1,...,\gamma_S$ simultaneously using the backpropagation algorithm.
-The derivatives of the cross-entropy function with respect to the parameters of a two-layer ($L=1$) NGMKL is as follows:
+We train all the parameters of NGMKL, including $W^1,...,W^l$ and $\gamma_1,...,\gamma_s$, simultaneously, using the backpropagation algorithm.
+The derivatives of the cross-entropy function with respect to the parameters of a two-layer NGMKL are as follows: